Maximize Hybrid Revenue

 But creating a successful hybrid is not simply a matter of streaming sessions from a socially distanced ballroom.
-We spoke with several experts, as well as venue representatives who have recently hosted such conferences, to get their tips on how to get the most from a multichannel gathering.
+We spoke with several experts, as well as venue representatives who have recently hosted such conferences, to get their tips, ideas and examples of how to get the most from a multichannel gathering.

 Preparing attendees for what will take place at an event has always been necessary, whether the gathering was face-to-face or digital — but it's especially important when combining the two.